This article describes how to visualize outlines for a WebGL scene as a post process, with example implementations for ThreeJS & PlayCanvas.

 The technique I describe here is similar to the post process shaders linked above, with the addition of a “normal buffer” in the outline pass that is used to find those inner edges.

-Below is a live demo of this technique implemented in ThreeJS.
-You can drag and drop any glTF model (as a single .glb file) to see the outline effect on your own test models.
+Below is a link to a live demo of this technique implemented in ThreeJS.
+You can drag and drop any glTF model (as a single .glb file) to see the outline effect on your own test models: